 From the forested slopes of Lemosho you ascend through Podocarpus and Juniper forest and break out of the forest on to the heath zone and the Shira Plateau.
 Lunch is taken on trail and you arrive in camp mid afternoon.
 Overnight Shira 1 Camp BLD

-Rising early normally before midnight you start out from School hut towards the peak.
-At night time the scree sections are normally much firmer and the night time start enables the best chance of a clear summits attempt.
+Rising early normally before midnight you start out from Kosovo Camp towards the peak.
+At night time the scree sections are normally much firmer and the night time start enables the best chance of a clear summit attempt.
 It is a hard climb primarily due to the lower oxygen levels.
-It takes around 6 hours or so to reach Gilman’s point and then a further 11/2 to 2 hours to reach Uhuru Peak, the highest free standing point in the world and the highest point in Africa.
+It takes around 5 hours or so to reach Stella Point and then a further 1 to 1.5 hours to reach Uhuru Peak, the highest free standing point in the world and the highest point in Africa.
 From the summit it is a steady downhill which is taxing on the knees all the way past Barafu Camp 4662m and then down to Millenium Camp.
 From Barafu you will usually descend to Mweka Camp 3106m for overnight.
 If your guide judges that a shorter day will benefit you and preserve sore knees and ankles, he may decide to stop short at Millennium Camp 3827m instead.
 Overnight Millenium Camp or Mweka Camp BLD

 Day 10: MILLENIUM CAMP 3827m OR MWEKA CAMP to MWEKA GATE 1635m – END Mweka Camp to Mweka Gate 9.1 km